 A document issued by Immigration, Refugees and Citizenship (IRCC) to someone who wants to come to Canada to study, or continue ongoing studies in Canada.

-Are there activities for which a Canada study permit is not required?
+Are there activities for which study permit in Canada is not required?

 Generally, a study permit is not required for: